 Hit Frequency – generally managers in the know feel that high hit frequency is exciting so to attract players; they make sure that the hit frequency is sufficiently stimulating.
 Hit frequencies for multipliers and buy-a-pays range from 5% to 30% while they can be more than 100% on line games.

-In other words, slots machines come preprogrammed with a range of hit frequencies and paybacks that management can adjust.
+r words, slots machines come preprogrammed with a range of hit frequencies and paybacks that management can adjust.
 Click here to read about Slot Volatility.

 It is important to note that while each pull of the slots handle will give a result independent (which means that it is not connected in any way to what came before), this does not mean that the outcome is random (random means that each outcome has an equal chance).
 Modern reels must be programmed to stop on a particular symbol and outcomes as weighted.
 This should come as no surprise as jackpots certainly don’t come as frequently as, well, bars or lemons.
 But this does not mean that the outcome is pre-determined.
 Modern slots use an algorithm called a RANDOM NUMBER GENERATOR that selects a number which in turn corresponds to a particular symbol.
 The algorithm is built in to the computer’s memory and ensures that each spin is independent and that the numbers are random (although the outcomes are weighted and therefore not random).